Pixel-to-4D: Camera-Controlled Image-to-Video Generation with Dynamic 3D Gaussians: Methodology

 Our 4D scene representation models a dynamic scene from an input image using a set of Gaussian splats parameterized by pixel-aligned spatio-temporal parameters:

-with \(\boldsymbol{\Delta}\) representing an offset in pixel-space, and \(d\), \(\boldsymbol{v}\), and \(\boldsymbol{a}\) defined in view-space with metric units.
+with \(\Delta\) representing an offset in pixel-space, and \(d\), \(v\), and \(a\) defined in view-space with metric units.

-Each pixel predicts parameters for $N \geq 1$ Gaussians: \(P = \{(\delta_i, \Delta_i, r_i, s_i, \sigma_i,c_i, v_i, a_i)\}_{i=1}^N\).
+Each pixel predicts parameters for $N \geq 1$ Gaussians: \(P = \{(\delta_i, \Delta_i, r_i, s_i, \sigma_i,c_i, \\ v_i, a_i)\}_{i=1}^N\).
 This representation can capture dis-occlusions due to dynamic objects.

-To predict accurate metric depths, we use pixel-wise depth estimates \(d_E\) from the state-of-the-art monocular predictor Depth-Pro \cite{bochkovskii2024depth}, combined with a predicted depth offset \(\delta_i\) for each Gaussian to correct inaccuracies in Gaussian depth estimation, cumulatively adjusting the Gaussian positions by \( d_i = d_E+\sum_{k=0}^{i} \delta_k \).
+To predict accurate metric depths, we use pixel-wise depth estimates \(d_E\) from the state-of-the-art monocular predictor Depth-Pro \cite{bochkovskii2024depth}, combined with a predicted depth offset \(\delta_i\) for each Gaussian to correct inaccuracies in Gaussian depth estimation, cumulatively adjusting Gaussian positions by \( d_i = d_E+\sum_{k=0}^{i} \delta_k \).

-We approximate motion with linear and angular velocities and accelerations, modeling translations, rotations, and turns.
+The motion parameters of Gaussians are refined using an instance segmentation mask for each dynamic object, generated using \cite{ren2024grounded}, to ensure that Gaussians predicted from static regions of the input image are indeed static, while Gaussians predicted from the same object share the same linear and angular velocities and accelerations, modeling rigid body motion of each object.
 This works well for short intervals and regularizes against pathological solutions.
-These motion parameters are refined using an instance segmentation mask for each dynamic object, generated using \cite{ren2024grounded}, to ensure that Gaussians predicted from static regions of the input image be static, while Gaussians predicted from the same object share the same linear and angular velocities and accelerations.
-Specifically, each object's linear velocity \(v^{lin}\) is the average over velocities $\boldsymbol{v}$ of all its Gaussians and linear acceleration \(a^{lin}\) is the average over acceleration $\boldsymbol{a}$; its spin angular velocity \(\omega\) and spin angular acceleration \(\alpha\) are calculated by averaging those implied by its centroid and the per-Gaussian predicted velocities and accelerations (the centroid is defined as the average 3D position of the Gaussians of the object).
+Specifically, each object's linear velocity \(v^{lin}\) is the average over velocities $v$ of all its Gaussians, while its linear acceleration \(a^{lin}\) is the average over per-Gaussian accelerations $a$; its spin angular velocity \(\omega\) and spin angular acceleration \(\alpha\) are calculated by averaging those implied by its centroid and the per-Gaussian linear velocities and accelerations (the centroid is defined as the average 3D position of the Gaussians of the object).

-The positions of the \(i\)\textsuperscript{th} Gaussian at the input frame's time \(t\) and future time \(t+\delta t\) are:
+The positions of the \(i\)\textsuperscript{th} Gaussian at the input frame's time \(t\) and a future time \(t+\delta t\) are:

-where $p_i$ is the distance from the Gaussian to the centroid, $\omega^*_i$ and $\alpha^*_i$ are, respectively, the initial orbital angular velocity and acceleration for the Gaussian, and $f_x$ and $f_y$ are focal lengths.
+where $p_i$ is the distance from the Gaussian to the centroid, $\omega^*_i$ and $\alpha^*_i$ are, respectively, the initial \emph{orbital} angular velocity and acceleration (i.e., rotational motion around the object centroid) for the Gaussian, and $f_x$ and $f_y$ are focal lengths.